karolguzik/hacker-finder/README.md

 # Hacker-finder

-## Hacker-finder application for searching hackers from Github API.
+## Hacker-finder application for searching hackers from Github.
 ## Created in React ( css modules, context API )